MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 ### Channel attribute (part of Updates element)

 Optional.
-The default is **Broad** for Microsoft 365 Apps for enterprise and **Monthly** for Visio Online Plan 2 (previously named Visio Pro for Office 365) and Project Online Desktop Client.
+The default is **Broad** for Microsoft 365 Apps for enterprise and **Monthly** for Visio Online Plan 2 and Project Online Desktop Client.

 Defines which channel to use for updating Office after it is installed.
 Note that there are two channel attributes: the channel for the Add element is used to specify an update channel while installing Office, and the channel for the Update element is used to change the channel for an existing installation of Office.